kyle-rauscher/BSAN6070/CA06/README.md

 behavior and spending nature (higher scores indicate higher spending)

 This program looks to achieve five overall tasks:
-Load the dataset and perform exploratory data analysis (EDA) Prepare the data for clustering
+Load the dataset and perform exploratory data analysis (EDA), Prepare the data for clustering,
-Implement k-means clustering
+Implement k-means clustering,
-Visualize and analyze the clusters
+Visualize and analyze the clusters,
 Write a report summarizing your findings

 If you have any issues running the code, please contect krausche@lion.lmu.edu.